12sknight/ENGO551_Final/README.md

 <h3> Mobile Usage </h3>

 To use this application on your mobile device, install requirements.txt, which includes pyopenssl.
 This allows us to run the services with https:// instead of http, so our mobile device will allow the location requests.
 Then, instead of the `flask run` command, use `flask run --cert=adhoc --host=0.0.0.0`.
-To access the web application on your mobile device, you will need to connect it to your WiFi, find your WiFi IP address, and enter https://<your Ip address>:5000 in your browser.
+To access the web application on your mobile device, you will need to connect it to your WiFi, find your WiFi IP address, and enter https://< your IP address >:5000 in your browser.